 - Ditch old 32-bit plug-ins and find native 64-bit replacements.
 This is indeed the easiest solution to manage (system-wise), but replacing several plug-ins in existing projects might be cumbersome.

-- Use the internal VST Bridge if applicable with reliable results.
-Usually, it will work fine with most older Steinberg plug-ins, but as stated above the outcome might vary, especially with 3rd party plug-ins.
+- Use the internal VST Bridge (only in Cubase 4 to Cubase 8.5 and Nuendo 4 to Nuendo 7).
+Usually, it will work fine with older Steinberg plug-ins, but the outcome might vary, especially with 3rd party plug-ins.

 - Use jBridge. jBridge is an inexpensive third-party solution for bridging.
-It has several user-selectable options which allow for very good results with some experimentation and tweaking.
+It has several user-selectable options which allow for perfect results with some experimentation and tweaking.

 However, please note that jBridge is not officially supported and we cannot provide support in case jBridge is causing issues.